-General government agencies as a group experience a \$6.5 million increase in funding (outside of Internal Service Funds) primarily due to, funding added voting sites and early voting days to support the primary election, additional public safety investigators to meet the demand of additional public safety recruit classes, replacing technology equipment and critical vacant positions.
+General government agencies as a group experience a \$8.7 million increase in funding (outside of Internal Service Funds) primarily due to, an increase in the transfer from the General Fund to the Information Technology Internal Service Fund to support phase two of the countywide laptop refresh program, additional staffing in the Legislative Branch to reflect two new at-large Council Members and their direct support staff, funding for previously unfunded vacant positions to support sufficient funding for staffing in the Office of the County Executive to support the transition of the new administration in December 2018 along with leave payouts and the transfer of TNI program to the Office of Community Relations.
 The approved budget supports the following initiatives:

-- Continuation of the 3-1-1 Call Center, customer service request system to better track all service requests and inform the service delivery process and additional laptops for the 3-1-1 Call Center - Additional funding to support language access initiatives in the Office of Community Relations - Addition of a new position to the Office of Ethics and Accountability to provide analytical support and maintain the case management system - Continued implementation of CountyStat sessions to enhance data-informed, evidence-based decision making - Additional funding to hire a consultant to conduct a review of standard operating procedures for the Board of License Commissioners in compliance with HB 1317 - Continued support for staffing and software in the Contract Compliance Division in the Office of Central Services - Continued implementation of the Enterprise Resource Planning

-- (ERP) project to enhance efficiency across functional areas - Continued maintenance needs (positions and contracts) associated with the County's acquisition of new facilities - Additional funding in Non-Divisional Division of the County Council to support selected public-private initiatives
+- Continuation of the 3-1-1 Call Center, customer service request system to better track all service requests and inform the service delivery process - Funding for an external quality assurance review for the Office of Ethics and Accountability as required by Division 17.A - Section 2-309 of the County Code - Continued implementation of CountyStat sessions to enhance data-informed, evidence-based decision making - Continued support for staffing and software in the Contract Compliance Unit in the Office of the Director in the Office of Central Services - Funding for a previously unfunded Director position and legislatively mandated increases pursuant to HB 1317 for liquor inspectors. - Addition of a new 100% recoverable position in the Benefits Division of the Office of Human Resources Management to provide relief to personnel analysts by covering walk-ins and telephone inquiries - Continued implementation of the Enterprise Resource Planning (ERP) project to enhance efficiency across functional areas - Continued maintenance needs (positions and contracts) associated with the County's acquisition of new facilities - Additional funding in Non-Divisional Division of the County Council to support selected public-private initiatives